30 years painting on the Hawkesbury River (published in Ozarts magazine no. 16 Spring November 2018)

 and the voices are silent, on the river bed.’

 A painting journey does not necessarily begin with painting.
 It can begin with any seminal experience.
 But sometimes it does begin with painting.
 In my childhood there was a ‘painter of Viking ships’.
 So remembered because that is what he painted, and it was an impressive image for a 5 year old boy.
-The paintings were all the same.
+The paintings that I remember were all very similar.
 They showed a fully manned Viking ship seen at an angle facing towards the viewer at a diagonal to the picture plane.
-This allowed a clear view along the length of the ship depicting a wall of shields and oars. each shield was embellished with a symbol or image and mounted in the foreground of the picture, larger than life, on the bow of the ship was a carved figurehead of a ferocious dragon.
+This allowed a clear view along the length of the longboat depicting a wall of shields and oars.
+Each shield was embellished with a symbol or image depicting a god or a symbol of bravery or fierse triumph.
+And for the entire galley of fighting men that were packed into this long boat there was mounted in the foreground of the picture, larger than life, on the bow of the ship a carved figurehead of a ferocious dragon.

 The artist and his wife and their children were newly arrived migrants, as was our family, and they stayed with us when we first arrived in Australia.
 They lived in the back two rooms of our home and he also painted there.
 I distinctly remember the way his body moved.
 His gait was very animated with sharp unpredictable turns and lunges.
 There was nothing static about him; always moving.
 It may have been Jazz or the elixier of creativity and adventure that made him move so.
 Whatever it was, it infused me with its magic.
 His wife was softly spoken and demure when we saw her.
 As a rule, we were kept out of their rooms.
 On this occasion, as best as I can recall, I was briefly in the room, perhaps with my father.
 I felt his strong trouser leg against which i leant, and before me there was a large painting propped up against an easel.
 It was slightly off the floor and looking up it seemed to rise nearly to the ceiling.
 I like to think of it as a painting of Adam and Eve because the two figures were naked.
 It depicted a male and a female figure standing next to each other presenting themselves to the viewer.
 I may have only seen it for a second, my eyes being averted by the adults there, but I do remember it towering over me, and their legs and ‘gender’ were at my eye level.
 The surface of the work was patchy in parts reflecting an uneven light.
 I must have also smelled the paint and the linseed oil.
 That moment, in reflection, seems precariously balanced between the sense of certainty and reassurance that emanated from my father being near me, and the absolute allure to seductive complexity of this painted image.
 This was my earliest induction into the mysterious sensibilities of what a painted surface feels and smells like; uneven and unrefined.
 In addition to this sensory experience was the image, embedded in the physical properties of the paint, expressing a dialogue and mystery that i was yet too young to understand.